tensorflow/tensorflow/tensorflow/tensorboard/README.md

 # TensorBoard

 TensorBoard is a suite of web applications for inspecting and understanding your TensorFlow runs and graphs.
-TensorBoard currently supports four visualizations: scalars, images, histograms, and the graph.
+TensorBoard currently supports five visualizations: scalars, images, audio, histograms, and the graph.

 You can play with an interactive demo TensorBoard at [tensorflow.org/tensorboard/](https://www.tensorflow.org/tensorboard/).